Note: This document reflects the initial language and the charter membership of the Public Health Council, which approved the document in June 2005.

 Location: Meetings will be held in Madison and other locations throughout the state to meet the needs of Council members and the citizens of Wisconsin.

-Internet: Department staff will provide the means to broadcast the meetings using the Internet to facilitate member participation and public access.
+The Department staff will provide virtual meetings using conference calls to facilitate member participation and public access.
+The information for virtual meetings can be found in the meeting agendas.

 The Chair, Vice-Chair, and Secretary will be elected by Council members at the first meeting of each calendar year.

-A Web site has been created to post the Council's charter, meeting notices and agendas, minutes of meetings and other supporting documentation.
-The address is: http://publichealthcouncil.dhs.wi.gov
+A site has been created to post the Council's charter, meeting notices and agendas, minutes of meetings and other supporting documentation.
+The address is: http://publichealthcouncil.dhs.wi.gov (link is external)